sayanee/github-gemnasium-chrome/readme.md

 ##Development

+1. `npm install` to install all the relevant packages
 1. Increase the `version` according to [Semantic Versioning](http://semver.org/)
 1. In the command line run `grunt` to create the `zip` folder
 2. Upload the [Chrome Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard) and see the dependancy status